 - When your wisdom teeth decide to make their appearance, they could come in at an odd angle – forward, backward, or to the side.
 This will eventually lead to jaw pain and even cause headaches.
 Wisdom teeth removal can prevent this future oral complication.

 - Wisdom teeth that are not removed can eventually develop a fluid sac around them, which can grow into a cyst.
 Oral cysts can cause lasting damage to the nearby teeth, jaw, and bones.

 - If you choose not to have wisdom teeth removal, you run a greater risk of getting cavities in your back molars or developing gum disease in the back of your mouth.
 This is due to the fact that it is harder to perform proper oral healthcare in that area of your mouth.

 - And lastly, even if your wisdom teeth are not causing you any pain, they could eventually cause aesthetic problems for your smile.
 This means that you will require orthodontic treatment, or if you’ve already gone through orthodontic treatment, you could need a second round of treatment to regain your beautiful smile.
 Don’t let your smile be ruined.
 Let our doctors perform wisdom teeth removal and save you the headache later on.

 Our Doctors Can Help

 At Coastal Virginia Oral and Maxillofacial Surgery in Chesapeake, our patients come first.
 Our primary focus is to provide the highest level of care, using the latest forms of techniques and technologies.
-If you have wisdom teeth that are not causing pain but are unsure whether or not you should have wisdom teeth removal, the best thing you can do is call our office to schedule an initial consultation.
+If you have wisdom teeth that are not causing pain but are unsure whether or not you should have wisdom teeth removal, call our office to schedule an initial consultation.
 This way, our doctors will be able to fully examine your mouth and make a determination based on your specific needs.

 Call our Chesapeake office today at (757) 547-9725 to get started.